livecode/livecode-ide/Documentation/guides/Processing Text and Data.md

 sort [marked] cards [of stack] [direction] [sortType] by sortKey
 ```

 The *stack* is a reference to any open stack.
-If you don't specify a stack, the cards of the current stack are sorted.
+If you don't specify a *stack*, the cards of
+the current stack are sorted.

 The *direction* is either ascending or descending.
-If you don't specify a direction, the sort is ascending.
+If you don't specify a *direction*,
+the sort is ascending.

 The *sortType* is one of text, international, numeric, or dateTime.
-If you don't specify a sortType, the sort is by text.
+If you don't specify
+a *sortType*, the sort is by text.

 The *sortKey* is an expression that evaluates to a value for each card in the stack.
+Any
-Any object references within the sortKey are treated as pertaining to each card being evaluated, so for example, a reference to a field is evaluated according to that field's contents on each card.
-Typically the sort command is used with *background* fields that have their *sharedText* property set to false so that they contain a different value on each card.
+object references within the *sortKey* are treated as pertaining to each card being
+evaluated, so for example, a reference to a field is evaluated according to that field's
+contents on each card.
+Typically the sort command is used with *background* fields that
+have their *sharedText* property set to false so that they contain a different value on
+each card.

 For example to sort cards by the contents of the last name field on each: